afpineda/OpenSourceSimWheelESP32/doc/RenameDeviceWin_en.md

 It will be available in the "Game Controllers" control panel.
 However, it will show a generic display name like "4 axis 128 button device with hat switch".

+**Warning**: The following workaround will rename all devices sharing the same hardware ID, not just your device.

 ## Custom display name by means of the companion app (Windows only)

 On Windows computers, the